kvarak/dnd/docs/_Classes/paladin.md

  **Duty**.
 Be responsible for your actions and their consequences, protect those entrusted to your care, and obey those who have just authority over you.

 ### Disciple
 When you take this oath, you have advanced well in your spiritual training.
-You gain proficiency in the Religion skill.
+You gain 1 skill point to spend on the *Religion* skill.

 ### Sacred Touch
-Whenever you use a divine blessing on only yourself, you can choose to make your weapon emit bright light in a 20-ft radius and dim light 20 ft beyond that.
+Whenever you use a divine blessing on only yourself, you can choose to make your weapon emit bright light in a 20 ft radius and dim light 20 ft beyond that.
 You can end this effect as part of any other action.
 If you are no longer holding this weapon, lose concentration or if you fall unconscious, this effect ends.

 In addition you gain access to the following divine blessing, which you can only use on yourself:

 <div class="columnstwo">

 - ***Sacred Armor***.
 You focus divine power into your shield or your armor.
 For ***1 minute*** you add half your Charisma modifier (round up) to your AC and are immune to critical hits.
 Your armor or shield also emits bright light in a 20 ft radius and dim light for 20 ft beyond that.
 You can end this effect on your turn as part of any other action.
 If you fall unconscious, or are no longer wearing this armor or holding the shield this effect ends.
 </div>

 ### Channel Divinity